dj-nitehawk/MongoDB.Entities/Documentation/wiki/Entities-Update.md

 ```
 specify the filter criteria with a lambda expression using the `.Match()` method to indicate which entities/documents you want to target for the update. then use multiples of the `.Modify()` method to specify which properties you want updated with what data. finally call the `.ExecuteAsync()` method to run the update command which will take place remotely on the database server.

+## Update by ID
-if you'd like to update a single entity, simply target it by `.ID` like below:
+if you'd like to update a single entity, simply target it by `ID` like below:
 ```csharp
 await DB.Update<Author>()
         .MatchID("xxxxxxxxxxx")